-IFRS 16, LEASES (IFRS 16)
+IFRS 16.
+LEASES

-Effective January 1, 2019, we will adopt IFRS 16.
-Our first quarter 2019 interim financial statements will be our first financial statements issued in accordance with IFRS 16.
-IFRS 16 supersedes the current accounting standards for leases, including IAS 17, Leases (IAS 17) and IFRIC 4, Determining whether an arrangement contains a lease (IFRIC 4).
+IFRS 16 supersedes previous accounting standards for leases, including IAS 17, Leases (IAS 17) and IFRIC 4, Determining whether an arrangement contains a lease (IFRIC 4).

-IFRS 16 introduces a single accounting model for lessees unless the underlying asset is of low value.
-A lessee will be required to recognize, on its statement of financial position, a right-of-use asset, representing its right to use the underlying leased asset, and a lease liability, representing its obligation to make lease payments.
-As a result of adopting IFRS 16, we will recognize a significant increase to both assets and liabilities on our Consolidated Statements of Financial Position, as well as a decrease to operating costs (for the removal of rent expense for leases), an increase to depreciation and amortization (due to depreciation of the right-ofuse asset), and an increase to finance costs (due to accretion of the lease liability).
-The accounting treatment for lessors will remain largely the same as under IAS 17.
+IFRS 16 introduced a single accounting model for lessees unless the underlying asset is of low value.
+A lessee is required to recognize, on its statement of financial position, a right-of-use asset, representing its right to use the underlying leased asset, and a lease liability, representing its obligation to make lease payments.
+As a result of adopting IFRS 16, we have recognized a significant increase to both assets and liabilities on our Consolidated Statements of Financial Position, as well as a decrease to operating costs (for the removal of rent expense for leases), an increase to depreciation and amortization (due to depreciation of the right-ofuse asset), and an increase to finance costs (due to accretion of the lease liability).
+The accounting treatment for lessors remains largely the same as under IAS 17.

-We will adopt IFRS 16 with the cumulative effect of initial application recognized as an adjustment to retained earnings within shareholders' equity on January 1, 2019.
-We will not restate comparatives for 2018.
-At transition, we will apply the practical expedient available to us as lessee that allows us to apply this standard to contracts that were previously identified as leases under IAS 17 and IFRIC 4.
-Conversely, we will not apply this standard to contracts that were previously not identified as leases under IAS 17 and IFRIC 4.
+We adopted IFRS 16 with the cumulative effect of initial application recognized as an adjustment to retained earnings within shareholders' equity on January 1, 2019.
+We have not restated comparatives for 2018.
+At transition, we applied the practical expedient that allows us to maintain our lease assessments made under IAS 17 and IFRIC 4 for existing contracts.
+Therefore, the definition of a lease under IFRS 16 was applied only to contracts entered into or changed after January 1, 2019.

-For leases that were classified as operating leases under IAS 17, lease liabilities at transition will be measured at the present value of remaining lease payments, discounted at the related incremental borrowing rate as at January 1, 2019.
-Generally, right-of-use assets at transition will be measured at an amount equal to the corresponding lease liabilities, adjusted for any prepaid or accrued rent outstanding.
-For certain leases where we have readily available information, we will elect to measure the right-of-use assets at their carrying amounts as if IFRS 16 had been applied since the lease commencement date using the related incremental borrowing rate for the remaining lease period as at January 1, 2019.
+For leases that were classified as operating leases under IAS 17, lease liabilities at transition have been measured at the present value of remaining lease payments, discounted at the related incremental borrowing rate as at January 1, 2019.
+Generally, rightof-use assets at transition have been measured at an amount equal to the corresponding lease liabilities, adjusted for any prepaid or accrued rent relating to that lease.
+For certain leases where we have readily available information, we have elected to measure the rightof-use assets at their carrying amounts as if IFRS 16 had been applied since the lease commencement date using the related incremental borrowing rate for the remaining lease period as at January 1, 2019.

-When applying IFRS 16 to leases previously classified as operating leases, the following practical expedients are available to us.
-We will:
+When applying IFRS 16 to leases previously classified as operating leases, the following practical expedients were available to us.
+We

-- apply a single discount rate to a portfolio of leases with similar characteristics; - exclude initial direct costs from measuring the right-of-use asset as at January 1, 2019; and - use hindsight in determining the lease term where the contract contains purchase, extension, or termination options.
+- · applied a single discount rate to a portfolio of leases with similar characteristics; - excluded initial direct costs from measuring the right-of-use asset as at January 1, 2019; - used hindsight in determining the lease term where the contract contains purchase, extension, or termination options; and - relied upon our assessment of whether leases were onerous under the requirements of IAS 37, Provisions, contingent liabilities and contingent assets as at December 31, 2018 as an alternative to reviewing our right-of-use assets for impairment.

 We have elected to not separate fixed non-lease components from lease components and instead account for each lease component and associated fixed non-lease components as a single lease component.
-We do not intend to elect the recognition exemptions on short-term leases or low-value leases; however, we may choose to elect the recognition exemptions on a class-by-class basis for new classes, and lease-by-lease basis, respectively, in the future.
+On transition, we have not elected the recognition exemptions on short-term leases or low-value leases; however, we may choose to elect the recognition exemptions on a class-by-class basis for new classes, and lease-by-lease basis, respectively, in the future.

-We do not expect significant impacts for contracts in which we are the lessor.
+There was no significant impact for contracts in which we are the lessor.